winson0404/im-fine-back-end/README.md

 4. now u can just run the backend server by clicking run button

 ## Getting the dependencies
-Simply run `pip install requirements.txt` to install all required dependencies.
+Simply run `pip install -r requirements.txt` to install all required dependencies.

 ## Running the server
 Run `python manage.py runserver`.